scloud19/SECipedia/Linux/Linux Basics/kernel.md

                                 1) The CPU interrupts the current process based on an internal timer, switches into kernel mode, and hands control back to the kernel.

                                 2) The kernel records the current state of the CPU and memory.
+                                    When it's time to resume the interrupted process, this information will be utilized to get everything running again.

                                 3) Now that the kernel has control, it performs any tasks that might of come up during the previous time slice.
                                     Ex: Collecting I/O, etc.